For College Counselors

 Send to a family.

 If [Student] is beginning to look into BS/MD programs, the 2026 BS/MD & BS/DO Program Guide from Bridge2MD is a useful starting overview.
-It's written by a physician, Brown PLME graduate, and former Brown medical school assistant dean, and it covers program length, MCAT requirements, deadlines, and program-specific limitations.
+It's written by a physician, Brown PLME graduate, and former assistant dean in Brown's BS/MD program, and it covers program length, MCAT requirements, deadlines, and program-specific limitations.
 Free PDF, no obligation: bridge2md.com/program-guide/.

 If the family is overestimating fit or anchored on prestige

 BS/MD programs are some of the most numerically selective tracks in admissions, and the strongest applications are precise rather than broad.
-Before we finalize a program list, it may be useful to work through Bridge2MD's free Triage (about five minutes, at bridge2md.com/snapshot/).
+Before we finalize a program list, it may be useful to work through Bridge2MD's free assessment, Where You Stand (about five minutes, at bridge2md.com/where-you-stand/).
 It's a physician-designed assessment that produces a specific recommendation on where [Student]'s profile stands.
 It sometimes recommends not pursuing BS/MD at all.

 If BS/MD may not be the right immediate question